 Bop’s Approach

-They use frameworks designed to highlight business problems and company credibility, pairing stories and proof points that make sense to time-strapped execs.
-With dozens of high-rated reviews and a steady stream of work, Bop’s results have staying power.
-Their web development expertise helps cybersecurity companies present qualified leads with the information they need.
+They use frameworks designed to highlight business problems and company credibility, pairing case studies and proof points that resonate with time-constrained executives.
+With dozens of high-rated reviews and a steady stream of work, their results have staying power.

 Best Fit for Bop Design

-If you want a website redesign that wins over both executives and technical people, Bop works well.
-Most projects run $15,000–75,000, with the chance to keep Bop involved for continuous marketing help going forward.
-They’re one of those marketing agencies that truly understand how web development and content work together.
+If you want a website redesign that wins over both executives and technical evaluators, Bop works well.
+Most projects run $15,000 to $75,000, with the option to keep Bop involved for ongoing marketing support.

 Walker Sands

-Walker Sands, with over 100 employees and offices in Chicago, Seattle, and Boston, has built a reputation for big impact.
-They handle media relations for notable clients in security like Sophos, ThreatMetrix, Entrust, and Tessian.
+Walker Sands has over 100 employees and offices in Chicago, Seattle, and Boston.
+They have built a reputation for high-impact media relations, serving cybersecurity clients like Sophos, ThreatMetrix, Entrust, and Tessian.

-Take Sophos: over more than five years with Walker Sands, Sophos hit the headlines in places like the Wall Street Journal and CNBC and grew their media presence by more than 80%.
-The story became more about expertise than features, placing Sophos as a top voice in the field.
+Over a five-year engagement, Walker Sands helped Sophos land coverage in the Wall Street Journal and CNBC and grow their media presence by more than 80%.
+As a result, the positioning shifted toward expertise and industry authority rather than product features, establishing Sophos as a leading voice in the security space.

 Website